 The best way to get to know us is to join us for Kabbalat Shabbat or Shabbat Morning services.

-The best way to get to know us is to join us for Kabbalat Shabbat or Shabbat Morning services.
 At Temple Shalom, we welcome newcomers who can quickly find the chance to participate and belong in a nurturing community with the warmth of Jewish tradition.

-Generally we meet for Services at 6:30 on Friday evening and Saturday Morning at 10:30.
-Special services and times, if scheduled, are listed on the calendar, right side of home page.
+Generally, we meet for Services at 6:30 on Friday evening and Saturday Morning at 10:30.
+Special services and times, if scheduled, are listed on the calendar, on the right side of the home page.

 FOR OUR NON-JEWISH VISITORS